pirzer/Project-1---Renewable-Energy/README.md

 -   To improve user engagement at this website, interactive elements use were included.

--   Responsive approach was applied on different screen sizes such as PC Desk, Laptop, Tablets, and Mobile Phones.
+-   Responsive approach was applied on different screen sizes such as **PC Desk, Laptop, Tablets, and Mobile Phones**.

 ## Technologies Used